Bràigh Coire Chruinn-bhalgain

 The name Bràigh Coire Chruinn-bhalgain translates from Scottish Gaelic as “Mountain of the Veil - Upland of the Corrie of Round Blisters”.

 Bràigh Coire Chruinn-bhalgain is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.